montest/montest.github.io/_pages/resume.md

 ## Professional Experience
 <!-- ====== -->
+* Desk Start at Deutsche Bank, London, UK, from September 2020.
+  I am working on the Synthetic Desk's (ETFs and Indices) migration to Kannon (New P&L and Risk tool used by trading).

-* Quantitative Analyst at The Independent Calculation Agent, Paris, France, from Nov 2016.
+* Quantitative Analyst at The Independent Calculation Agent, Paris, France, Nov 2016 - February 2020.
   As PhD candidate in collaboration with The ICA, I worked on the following projects:
     * Optimizing the ICA's analytic library using Optimal Quantization based methods (Pricing of Exotic Options in the interest rate world).
     * Identifying and *killing* bias in the xVA computation using Multilevel Monte-Carlo methods.